The Liberty Trail

 Liberty Trail History Makers

 The Revolutionary War was a war unlike any other — one of ideas and ideals, that shaped “the course of human events.
-Explore the history and personalities from this pivotal time in American history.A militia captain from Lexington, Parker played a pivotal role in the first battle of the American Revolution at Lexington Green in April 1775, where he led his men against British forces.
+Explore the history and personalities from this pivotal time in American history.Drury Harris, a free Black man, served as a private in the 3rd South Carolina Regiment during the American Revolution, fighting in key battles like Savannah, Charleston, and Cowpens, where he was wounded; after the war, he settled in South Carolina, married, and was later granted a pension, living until 1834.